orienteering-oss/iof-orienteering-data-schemas/README.md

 See [official v3 repo](https://github.com/international-orienteering-federation/datastandard-v3) for original documents.

 - [Official XSD](./IOF.xsd) for v3
-- [Unofficial JSON Schema](./iof_v3_schema.json) for v3, converted from official XSD with a custom Jackson JsonSchemaGenerator
+- [Unofficial JSON Schema](./iof_v3_schema.json) for v3, converted from unofficial* XSD with a custom Jackson JsonSchemaGenerator
-- [Unofficial JSON Schema](./IOF_v3.json) for v3, converted from official XSD with [jsonix-schema-compiler](https://github.com/highsource/jsonix-schema-compiler)
+- [Unofficial JSON Schema](./IOF_v3.json) for v3, converted from unofficial* XSD with [jsonix-schema-compiler](https://github.com/highsource/jsonix-schema-compiler)
 - [JSONIX mappings](./IOF_v3.js) for v3, generated from official XSD with [jsonix-schema-compiler](https://github.com/highsource/jsonix-schema-compiler)

+\* *unofficial v3 XSD*: the original XSD, but with a new base element `IofV3`.
+The new base element combines all previous top level elements, and makes it easier/possible to generate a single JSON Schema.
+The downside of this is that to validate against this schema, the JSON object needs a top level attribute saying which type of object this is, e.g. `{ "resultList": { ...original object... } }`, and that JSON unmarshallers based on the original XSD needs to remove this top level property.
+The new baseelement `IofV3` is only implicitly present in the JSON Schema for v3.